Pioreactor/docs.pioreactor/developer-guide/20-User interface/06-unit-api-reference.md

 ```
   {
     "error": "Human-readable error message",
-    "error_info": {
     "cause": "Human-readable cause (defaults to error if not set)",
     "remediation": "Suggested fix or next step",
     "status": integer,
-    }
   }

 ```
 ## Get All Active Calibrations

 Get All Active Calibrations endpoint.